 If you ask anyone around here, Dara truly holds the heart of our facility together.
 As a mother of two children, she knows how important it is for people to feel seen, valued, and loved.
 She genuinely and compassionately cares for each client.
 Dara’s favorite part of each day is meeting new clients and guiding them into their recovery journey, or helping existing clients prepare to graduate from the program.
 Her mission is to ensure each individual feels as though they are a member of the Crest View family forever.

-Dara holds a Bachelor of Business Administration from the University of Central Florida and has worked in the addiction field for over 15 years.
+Dara holds a Bachelor of Business Administration from the University of Central Florida and has over 17 years of recovery.
 When she is not working, she enjoys hiking, running, and traveling with her husband and children.

 Sarah Consbruck, MA, LCAS

-Sarah is one of our Licensed Clinical Addiction Treatment Specialists and a Nationally Certified Counselor with a Master’s degree in Clinical Mental Health Counseling from Lesley University in Cambridge, MA.
+Sarah is our Clinical Director and a Nationally Certified Counselor with a Master’s degree in Clinical Mental Health Counseling from Lesley University in Cambridge, MA.
 Sarah started her counseling career in 2011 and has worked with individuals with substance abuse problems in Boston, Pittsburgh, and Portland, OR.
 If she isn’t curled up on the sofa with a good book, you can find Sarah hiking the beautiful trails of the Blue Ridge Mountains or spending time with her family.

 Chris Hart, LCSW, LCAS